 HTTP tunneling options

-To use HTTP tunneling, just upload the tunneling script to the webserver where MySQL server is located, or to any other webserver from which direct connections to your MySQL server are allowed.
-This script exposes the MySQL API as a set of web-services used by Data Import for MySQL.
+To use HTTP tunneling, just upload the tunneling script to the webserver where PostgreSQL server is located (e.g. to the location where other PHP scripts are stored), or to any other webserver from which direct connections to your PostgreSQL server are allowed.
+This script exposes the PostgreSQL API as a set of web-services used by Data Pump for PostgreSQL.

 In case of using this connection method the response will be slower as compared to the direct connection or the SSH Tunneling method, since the data are XML encoded and HTTP is stateless by nature.
-However, all the features of Data Import for MySQL are available.
+However, all the features of Data Pump for PostgreSQL are available.

-Note that the emsproxy.php script file is included into the distribution package and can be found in Data Import installation directory.
+Note that the emsproxy.php script file is included into the distribution package and can be found in Data Pump installation directory.